- Improve technical functionality and remember user preferences

 We will treat all your personal information as confidential (although we reserve the right to disclose this information in the circumstances set out below).

-Information about our visitors is an important part of our business, and we do not share your information with any third parties other than for the limited, explicit reasons specified below; neither are we in the business of selling it to others.
+Information about our visitors and users is an important part of our business, and we do not share your information with any third parties other than for the limited, explicit reasons specified below:

 We will only disclose data to:

-- Suppliers we engage to process data on our behalf with whom we have signed a data handling agreement
+- Suppliers we engage to process data on our behalf with whom we have signed a data processing agreement

-We share it on a limited basis with agents we use from time to time to analyse data and provide marketing assistance.
+We share it on a limited basis with agents we use from time to time to analyse data and provide marketing assistance and with whom enter into written agreements to ensure your personal data and privacy.

 Your rights on your personal data